Stevenzetaoxu/WhatATheme/Publications.md

 # Conference Proceedings

 2023. <a href="https://www.researchgate.net/publication/379755057_Labeling_Mandarin_ditransitives">Labeling Mandarin ditransitives</a>.
-In Tae Sik Kim (eds) proceedings of the 25th Seoul International Conference on Generative Grammar
+In Tae Sik Kim (eds) proceedings of the 25th Seoul International Conference on Generative Grammar (SICOGG-25), 245-260. <br>
-(SICOGG-25), 245-260.

 2023. <a href="https://drive.google.com/file/d/1aSdPgsRqoo09A2H3o8wYgRlhhazjJNal/view?pli=1">The syntactic hierarchy of Mandarin wh-adjunts</a>.
 In Chien-Jer Charles Lin, Alex Cherici, & Bihua Chen (eds) proceedings of the 34th North American Conference on Chinese Linguistics (NACCL-34), 1-21.